A11en0/Pyg-TextGCN/README.md

 # Pyg-TextGCN

-A *efficient* and *simplify* re-implement TextGCN with Pytorch geometric.
+A *efficient* and *simplify* re-implement TextGCN with Pytorch-geometric.
 <!-- This one is more faster than others(include raw implement) in the own limited testing. -->

 ## Requirements